douglascraigschmidt/CS251/assignment4/README.md

 through the files carefully, and study the test cases defined in _tests/arrayTest.cpp_ and _tests/arrayIterTest.cpp_.
 These will be your guide for what the code must do.
-Then review your code to ensure it is strongly exception safe and properly implements all the "Rule of 5" methods.
+Then review your code to ensure it is exception safe and properly implements all the "Rule of 5" methods.

 Also, please create private helper methods to improve the modularity and reuse of your code.
 Moreover, please use STL algorithms whenever